What Is Cibinqo® (abrocitinib)?

 Discuss your current vaccination record with your doctor before taking Cibinqo.
 You may need to catch up on recommended vaccines, including for shingles.
 Some vaccines are not reccomended while taking Cibinqo.3

-Blood tests will be needed before and during treatment of Cibinqo.3
+Blood tests will be needed before and during treatment with Cibinqo.3

-Before beginning treatment for atopic dermatitis, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
+Before beginning treatment for eczema, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 There is not enough data to know if Cibinqo is safe to take while pregnant.
 If you are pregnant or thinking of becoming pregnant, talk to your doctor before taking Cibinqo.
 Breastfeeding is not safe when taking Cibinqo.1,3

 Watch for signs of infection while taking Cibinqo.
 Infections may become serious and should be reported and treated immediately.3

 A tear or separation to the lining of the back of the eye known as retinal detachment has occurred in clinical trials of Cibinqo.
 Sudden changes in vision should be reported to your doctor immediately because this may be a sign of retinal detachment.3

 Avoid prolonged exposure to sunlight while taking Cibinqo.
 Use a broad-spectrum sunblock and protective clothing to reduce exposure.3